Violin and Quartet

 An interesting hypothesis, not proven, is based on the fact that instruments made at the same time by Andrea Guarneri are approaching the quality of the Stradivarius: the very cold climate of the late seventeenth century would have created less dense wood by slowing the growth of trees.

 The Lady Blunt has all the qualities required to excite violinists and experts.
 Luckily, this specimen is very close to its original state.
 It was manufactured in 1721, in the best time of Stradivari.
 It belonged to Jean-Baptiste Vuillaume, the French violin maker of the nineteenth century who made commendable efforts to understand and achieve the quality of the Stradivarius.

 In 2008, this wonderful violin was purchased by Nippon Music in a private transaction whose amount exceeded $ 10M.
 This Tokyo foundation has decided to sell it to benefit the victims of the earthquake and tsunami.
-The auction, which will be held on June 20, 2011 by Tarisio.
+The auction was operated on June 20, 2011 by Tarisio.
 It was sold for £ 9.8M.
 Please watch the post sale video shared by the auction house.
 The image is shared by Wikimedia.

 The popular image for Stradivari is that of a perfectionist craftsman taking care of every detail of the wood and shape.
 In contrast, the last of the Guarneri from Cremona, Giovanni, is viewed as a more romantic figure.
 His violins reach the same power and the same quality of tone as the best Stradivarius instruments, and some great performers like Paganini even preferred a Guarnerius.

 Giuseppe Guarneri inscribed from 1731 his labels with an acronym of Christ and a cross.
 For this reason, he was ti received the nickname Del Gesu, also applied to his instruments.